Sjors/nado-book/taproot/activation.md

 ### The Hash Power Threshold

 What's being implemented now in Bitcoin Core is the general mechanism, which says that for any soft fork that you call Speedy Trial, you could, for example, use 90 percent.
 But the code for Taproot in Bitcoin Core just says “It never activates.”
 That is the way you indicate that this soft fork is in the code but isn't going to happen yet.
 These numbers are arbitrary.
-The code will support 70 percent or 95 percent, as long as it is not some imaginary number or more than 100 percent.

-In the end, it's always 51 percent effictively, because 51 percent of miners can always decide to orphan non-signaling blocks.
+The code will support anything from 51 percent to 100 percent.
+Less than this range makes no sense, because 51 percent of miners can always decide to orphan non-signaling blocks, which then increases the percentage.

 The benefit of having the higher threshold is a lower risk of orphan blocks after activation.